Norman Divorce Lawyer

 The court will consider the type of domestic abuse, its duration, as well as its consistency.
 As domestic violence allegations are taken very seriously, the court will also require that there is evidence to prove said allegations.
 This proof needs to show what kind of abuse was committed and how it impacted the victim and the child either physically, emotionally, mentally, and/or economically.

 The court will also determine how the domestic violence impacted the victim’s financial situation and earning capacity as well as if the victim attempted to save their marriage by waiting for their abuser’s behavior to change.

 Filing for Bankruptcy After Divorce

 Financial problems contribute to many marital breakups.
 Difficult economic conditions have prevailed for years, and many thousands of people across the spectrum of life in Oklahoma are struggling with too much debt.
-With these forces and others in play, a significant number of couples who decide to divorce also consider bankruptcy.
+With these forces and others in play, many couples who decide to divorce also consider bankruptcy.

 At Nichols Dixon, you can work with attorneys experienced in handling all aspects of divorce and personal Chapter 7 bankruptcy filings.

 Our knowledge of the legal steps and processes associated with each can be a critical asset as you face complex decisions involving: